Compare Lowest Home Mortgage Rates

 Housing markets from Boston to Tampa to Los Angeles and Denver all crippled by the mortgage rate locked-in effect.
 Sellers can’t afford to sell their homes and adopt a new mortgage at a higher rate.

 For mortgage agents, it’s a frustrating situation as they wait for mortgage holders forced to renegotiate rates.
-For y0u the home buyer, it means rates are likely not going to fall.
-Unfortunately, the latest price projections for 2025 are 3+ percentage points up and in some cities, price gains could be very steep.
+For you the home buyer, it means rates are likely not going to fall a great deal.
+Unfortunately, the latest price projections for 2026 are for a slight reduction.
+Buyers unfortunately face higher home prices meaning mortgage payments may rise.

 Interest Rates and Long-Term Bond Yields Push up Rates